i2000s/PhD_Thesis/README.md

 # README
 See the front-matter page for license information.
 Most of previous publications may be open-source (see below).

-# Dispersive quantum interface with atoms and nanophotonic waveguides
+# Dispersive Quantum Interface with Atoms and Nanophotonic Waveguides

 ***Work in progress***.
 [Comments](https://github.com/i2000s/PhD_Thesis/issues) and editorial inputs are highly welcome!